 Computers have been involved in sports betting for decades, well before the internet era.
 The ability to predict the future of sports betting through math algorithms is considered one of the holy grails of gambling.
 Despite the rapid advancement of powerful computers capable of processing billions of calculations per second, surprises and upsets still occur in all types of sports leagues.
-Canada Sports Betting experts try to help our readers by making available several tips in our Expert Picks page.
+Canada Sports Betting experts try to help our readers by making available several tips in our Free Picks page.

 Computer Picks & Score Predictions

 Computer picks benefit from the rigors of dispassionate math, but human uncertainty still creates surprising results on a regular basis.